Why Uganda?

 This will be a week filled with views that last a lifetime

-But these views are not just static 'postcards'.
-They are truly living pictures, filled with Africa's most fascinating inhabitants.
-We will take photos with chimpanzees and gorillas, marvel at lions (including tree-climbing ones) and leopards, elephants and buffaloes, giraffes and antelopes, hippos and crocodiles.
-We will 'hop' from one national park to another, including one officially named Impenetrable.
+But these views aren't just static 'postcards'.
+They're truly living pictures, filled with Africa's most fascinating inhabitants.
+We will take photos with chimpanzees and gorillas, admire lions (including those climbing trees) and leopards, elephants and buffaloes, giraffes and antelopes, hippos and crocodiles.
+We'll be 'hopping' from national park to national park, including one whose official name is Impenetrable.

 Getting Around